vinit-deligence/Sumi-NextJs/LANGCHAIN_INTEGRATION.md

 ## Overview

-The chatbot now uses **LangChain.js** with **RunnableWithMessageHistory** for advanced conversation management and structured output generation.
-This provides persistent chat history and context-aware responses.
+The chatbot uses **LangChain.js** with **Custom ConversationSummaryMemory** for efficient conversation management and structured output generation.
+This provides intelligent memory summarization, token usage tracking, and context-aware responses.

 ## Key Features